stucchio/Homepage/content/python_and_terrorism.rst

 This classification scheme let me classify 92% of the 9933 deaths due to terrorism.
 Note that Islam alone accounted for at least 82%, and eyeballing the groups I didn't match it's probably higher.

 There were also a number of attacks that I found very hard to classify, e.g. `Patani independence <https://en.wikipedia.org/wiki/Barisan_Revolusi_Nasional>`_ or `Fulani pastoralism <https://buzznigeria.com/fulani-herdsmen-attack/>`_.
-Key summary of the Fulani Pastoralism conflict: the Fulani people of Nigeria are mostly nomadic cow herders and they are getting into violent land disputes with non-Fulani farmers expanding their farms, and who don't want Fulani cows eating/trampling their crops.
+Key summary of the Fulani Pastoralism conflict: the Fulani people of Nigeria are mostly nomadic cow herders and they are getting into violent land disputes with non-Fulani farmers who don't want Fulani cows eating/trampling their crops.
 The world is a big place and it's full of all sorts of bad shit most folks have never heard of.

 Conclusion
 ----------

 It looks like Donald Trump is right and AOC is wrong.
 Even if we take high end estimates of the number of people killed by white supremacists in 2017 (34 in the US according to the SPLC), it seems like a small problem compared to things like Anti-Balaka, Communism or `Balochistan independence <https://en.wikipedia.org/wiki/Insurgency_in_Balochistan>`_.

-There are many individual terrorist groups that I imagine most readers have never heard of, such as Indian Naxalites (communists) or the Independent Nasserite Movement (a Socialist pan-Arab nationalist movement), all of which kill far more people than white supremacists.
+There are many individual terrorist groups that I imagine most readers have never heard of, such as Indian Naxalites (communists), which kill far more people than white supremacists.

 Also, far more importantly for most of my readers, you can easily extract data from Wikipedia into a dataframe using `pandas.read_html` and the `wikipedia` module.